 The morning class run by Ibu Soelastria is all about ensuring that your kitchen skills are honed to perfection on traditional methodologies.

-Culinary adventures are just as exciting as this, and you’ll get a lovely view of the local rice fields and some real insights into local culture as you learn!
+Culinary adventures don’t get much more exciting than this, and you’ll get a lovely view of the local rice fields and some real insights into local culture as you learn!

 Where Is It?
 Pantai Jl.
 Pantai Batu Bolong No.117x, Canggu, Kuta Utara, Badung Regency, Bali 80361, Indonesia